ZissisM/EU_EmissionsPenalty/README.md

 # "Emergency Response Mechanisms for addressing challenges with high gas prices in international energy markets" Replication Package
 ### Antonio Bento, Nicolas Koch, and Zissis Marmarelis

 #### The following repository contains all of the curated datasets and code used to generate each figure and result in the paper "Emergency Response Mechanisms for addressing challenges with high gas prices in international energy markets".
 The model output was generated in STATA 16.1.
 You can find the code for the analysis and each figure below, along with the corresponding dataset that is used.
-Any questions with the code or data please contact zmarmare@usc.edu
+Any questions with the code or data please contact zmarmare@usc.edu.
+Installation time should be minimal.

 ## Datasets